Alan Bernheimer

-Alan Bernheimer (born 1948 in New York City) is an American poet, often associated with the San Francisco Language poets.
+Alan Bernheimer (born 1948 in New York City) is an American poet, often associated with the San Francisco Language poets and the New York School poets.

 Biography

 He attended Horace Mann School, and graduated in 1970 from Yale College, where he became friends with poets Steve Benson, Kit Robinson, Rodger Kamenetz, and Alex Smith and studied literature with A. Bartlett Giamatti and Harold Bloom and poetry with Ted Berrigan, Peter Schjeldahl, and Bill Berkson.
 He was a member of Manuscript Society in his senior year.